Johannesburg · Digital Department Lead

 Amplification

-Paid media integration and influencer programmes built on strategic fit.
+Paid media integration and influencer programmes built on strategic fit, with creative direction on how the brand shows up in those environments.

 06